Here’s how Joe Biden would combat the pandemic if he wins the election

 Among Biden’s first appointments would be a supply commander, who would evaluate persistent shortages in equipment and test supplies, including swabs and reagents, his aides said.

-That person would have to be able to identify bottlenecks and shortages in the supply chain for every component of tests and protective equipment and other material in short supply — whether for the fabric used in N95 masks or reagents for diagnostic tests, said Nicole Lurie, a former Obama assistant secretary for preparedness and response and another campaign adviser.
+That person would have to be able to identify bottlenecks and shortages in the supply chain for every component of tests, protective equipment and other material — whether the fabric used in N95 masks or reagents for diagnostic tests, said Nicole Lurie, a former Obama assistant secretary for preparedness and response and another campaign adviser.

-Biden’s advisers have also prioritized planning for vaccine distribution on the assumption one or more vaccines would be authorized, or close to such approval, by early next year.
+Biden’s advisers have also prioritized planning for vaccine distribution on the assumption that one or more vaccines would be authorized, or close to such approval, by early next year.

 “We’ve talked mostly about what’s going to be necessary to get a vaccine up and running, not just have a vaccine but actually produce it, bottle it, ship it out and vaccinate others,” said Emanuel, chairman of medical ethics and health policy at the University of Pennsylvania.
 “The logistics behind getting a vaccine to people is much more daunting than what people have thought through. . . .
 I don’t think our current infrastructure is sufficient.”

-The Trump administration has a detailed vaccine distribution plan underway that the CDC is overseeing.
-At a news briefing last month, Trump said the United States is on pace to have more than 100 million doses of a vaccine ready before year’s end, and the federal government was partnering with health-care giant McKesson to rapidly distribute one as soon as it is approved, with backup from the Defense Department.
+The Trump administration has a detailed vaccine distribution plan underway that the Centers for Disease Control and Prevention is overseeing, with backup from the Defense Department.
+At a news briefing last month, Trump said the United States is on pace to have more than 100 million doses of coronavirus vaccines ready before year’s end, and would partner with health-care giant McKesson to rapidly distribute them and related supplies as soon as one or more vaccines are approved.
+The administration has awarded billions of dollars to companies to manufacture those vaccines even before they win approval and to insulate them from the financial risks.
+It is also working with states and local governments on distribution plans that include supplies of syringes, plastic bandages and vials.

 Unifying a bitterly divided nation might be the most difficult challenge of all, said aides and outside experts.

-The single most important thing a President Biden must do is get buy-in for a new strategy from governors and mayors, as well as from the American people, said Leana Wen, an emergency physician and public health professor at George Washington University who was previously Baltimore’s health commissioner and is not part of the campaign.
+The single most important thing a President Biden must do would be to get buy-in for a new strategy from governors and mayors, as well as from the American people, said Leana Wen, an emergency physician and public health professor at George Washington University who was previously Baltimore’s health commissioner and is not part of the campaign.

-Otherwise, “if he orders a shutdown and 80 percent of people don’t comply, what good will that be?” she said, adding it will be “a monumental task to get everyone on board.”
+Otherwise, “if he orders a shutdown and 80 percent of people don’t comply, what good will that be?” she said, adding that it would be “a monumental task to get everyone on board.”

-Biden’s advisers acknowledge that frequent and frank conversations that level with the American public will be essential.
+Biden’s advisers acknowledge that frequent and frank conversations with the American public will be essential.

 “Lots of other countries have succeeded in controlling this, not because they have medicine we don’t, or a magic vaccine that we don’t,” Emanuel said.
 “They’ve been clear about the message, they’ve enforced it, and I think that’s what the future president is going to have to make clear to the American people — short-term pain for long-term gain.”